 The problem we’re addressing

 The current property datasets utilised by most of the residential proptech sector are missing key Energy Efficiency Property Attributes.
-This is barrier not only to our own property and market insights and new commercial opportunities but also to real estate sector and householder awareness. (see CSIRO Research)
+This is barrier not only to our own property and market insights and new commercial opportunities but also to real estate sector and householder awareness. (see CSIRO Research below)

 Energy efficiency property attributes in proptech encompass one, or all, of the following scenarios: